This lack of due diligence amazes me: Canopy Financial was allegedly a sham.

 This blog is dedicated to providing advice, tools and encouragement from one entrepreneur to another.
 I want to keep this practical and accessible for the new entrepreneur while also providing enough sophistication and depth to prove useful to the successful serial entrepreneur.
 My target rests somewhere between the garage and the board room, where the work gets done and the hockey stick emerges.

-One thought on “This lack of due diligence amazes me: Canopy Financial was allegedly a sham.”
+1 thoughts on “This lack of due diligence amazes me: Canopy Financial was allegedly a sham.”

 1. Trackback: uberVU - social comments